imliuyzh/lfs101x-notes/chapter7.md

 One virtual terminal (usually VT 1 or VT 7) is reserved for the graphical environment, and text logins are enabled on the unused VTs.

-To switch between VTs, press `CTRL-ALT-function key` for the VT.
-For example, press `CTRL-ALT-F6` for VT 6.
-If you are in a VT already and want to switch to another VT, you only have to press `ALT-function key`.
+To switch between VTs, press CTRL-ALT-function key for the VT.
+For example, press CTRL-ALT-F6 for VT 6.
+If you are in a VT already and want to switch to another VT, you only have to press ALT-function key.

 ## Turning Off the Graphical Desktop